-Assay results from Phase I drilling confirm the presence of a large Gold+Silver system within the Castora Trend with broad zones of anomalous Gold+Silver intersected including:
+Assay results from Phase I drilling confirm the presence of a large mineralized system within the Castora trend with broad zones of anomalous Au+Ag intersected including:

-The better down hole intersections at 0.3 AuEq60*g/t cut off include:
+The better downhole intersections at a 0.3 AuEq 60* g/t cut off include:

 Two distinct stages of gold mineralization are recognized: